1964 Waterford Senior Hurling Championship

 The 1964 Waterford Senior Hurling Championship was the 64th staging of the Waterford Senior Hurling Championship since its establishment by the Waterford County Board in 1897.

 Mount Sion were the defending champions.

-On 11 October 1964, Mount Sion won the championship after a 3–06 to 1–06 defeat of Abbeyside in the final.
-This was their 19th championship title overall and their second title in succession.
+The final was played on 11 October 1964 at Fraher Field in Dungarvan, between Mount Sion and Abbeyside, in what was their third meeting in the final overall.
+Mount Sion won the match by 3–06 to 1–06 to claim their 19th championship title overall and a second consecutive title.